[{"type":"span","children":[{"text":"Join now"}]}]

 Eat at off times

-Ubiquitous fast food and clamoring kids can make it easy to overlook the excellent higher-end dining options at many amusement parks—good onsite (or nearby offsite) restaurants that let you have a calmer, tastier, and potentially healthier meal.
+Yes there are plenty of fast food options, but don’t overlook the excellent higher-end dining options at many amusement parks.
+These onsite (or nearby offsite) restaurants are the perfect place to have a calmer, tastier, and potentially healthier meal.
 To avoid the crowds, make a lunch reservation for around 11 a.m., and then aim for an early dinner, say 4:30 p.m.
 (Eat a healthy snack if you’re hungry later.)
-You’ll have a more relaxing meal and maximize your time on the rides, since you’ll be happily colliding in bumper cars while everyone else is waiting for food.
+You’ll have more relaxing meals and will maximize your time on the rides, since you’ll be happily colliding in bumper cars while everyone else is waiting to eat.

-Amusement park prices can leave you as dizzy from sticker shock as from the roller coasters—but that’s not a reason to make unhealthy choices.
-Sure, it’s frustrating when your child loses interest after two bites of that foot-long hot dog you paid a small fortune for.
-Still, resist the temptation to finish it.
-Eating food you don’t really want doesn’t put those calories to any better use than throwing the food in the trash.
-Nance suggests taking a page from the parenting book and giving yourself a 10-second time-out before you unthinkingly polish off leftovers.
-“Ask yourself, ‘Is this really worth it?’
-Chances are, the answer will be no.”
+Amusement park food prices can leave you as dizzy from sticker shock as you are from the roller coasters — but that’s not a reason to make unhealthy choices.
+Sure, it’s frustrating when your child loses interest after two bites of that foot-long hot dog you paid a small fortune for, but try to resist the temptation to finish it if that’s not what you really want to eat.

 RELATED: What to Eat at The Fairs